Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes

 \item In Theorem~\ref{thm: non-adaptive lower bound} (non-adaptive setting), the \emph{multiplicative} dependence arises because the estimator needs to allocate enough queries in \emph{every} one of the $\Theta(\lambda/\sigma)$ possible locations simultaneously, as it does not know the correct location in advance. \end{itemize}

 We note that the distributed Gaussian mean estimator in~\cite{cai2024distributed} is non-adaptive and achieves an order-optimal MSE.
-However, their estimator is highly specific to Gaussian distributions, and their quantization functions are not based on interval queries.
-We will build upon their localization strategy in our two-stage variant (Section~\ref{sec: two-stage}), but we avoid their refinement strategy, which relies on CDF inversion and is inherently Gaussian-specific.
+However, their estimator is highly specific to Gaussian distributions, and their quantization functions are based on Gray codes, exhibiting periodic behavior that is ``far'' from being a threshold or interval query.

-Next, we outline the proof idea for the lower bound showing that the $\log(\sigma/\epsilon)$ penalty is unavoidable when $k=2$.
-We define a hard-to-distinguish hypothesis testing problem over a geometric grid $x_j = 2^j \cdot \sigma$ for $j = 1, \dots, M = \Theta\big(\log(\sigma/\epsilon)\big)$.
+Next, we outline the proof idea for the lower bound showing that the $\log(\sigma/\eps)$ penalty is unavoidable when $k=2$.
+We define a hard-to-distinguish hypothesis testing problem over a geometric grid $x_j = 2^j \cdot \sigma$ for $j = 1, \dots, M = \Theta\big(\log(\sigma/\eps)\big)$.
 The two distributions are as follows: \begin{itemize}[topsep=0pt, itemsep=0pt] \item The \textbf{null distribution $D_0$} is a symmetric, zero-mean distribution obtained by placing probability mass $q_j = \Theta\big(\frac{\sigma^2}{M x_j^2}\big)$ at each pair of points $\pm x_j$, with the remaining mass placed at the origin.
 Each pair contributes $\Theta(\sigma^2/M)$ to the variance, exhausting the prescribed variance budget $\sigma^2$.